o355/PyWeather/README.md

 I hope that you can enjoy PyWeather as much as I enjoy making PyWeather, so, let's get started!

 ## PyWeather Update - Late May 2018:
+First off, we've hit 1,000 commits!
+Woo hoo!

 PyWeather 1.0.0 is coming along and on schedule.
 * HTTPS support is done, and the pip 10 fix is nearing completion.
 * I have started working on more minor issues & features, and all of these issues should be fixed by late June 2018.
 * More major fixes should be fixed by late July 2018.
 * If you haven't already noticed, the updater is now gone.
 But, don't fear, I'll be recoding it and it should be done by late August 2018, but I might work on the updater occasionally before summer.
 * QA will start in early September 2018, PyWeather 1.0.0 is out by September 30, 2018.

+## Warnings & Notices
+Because we needed a section for this.

+### Critical Bug - Cache time issues
+PyWeather 0.6.3 beta has a critical bug where the 1.5-day hourly and almanac cache times aren't properly parsed.
+Cache times are multiplied by 60 when parsed from the config file for internal use in seconds.

+Unfortunately, I did not code in the multiplication for 1.5-day hourly and almanac cache times, so the value in the config file for 'threedayhourly' and 'almanac' cache times are basically in the seconds unit.

+To fix this issue, set your 'threedayhourly' cache time to 3600, and 'almanac' cache time to 14400.
+I will soon add code in the config update script to revert these temporary changes when updating to PyWeather 1.0.0 (unless you like day-long cache times)

+### Critical Bug - Library install issues
+pip 10 stripped any use of `pip.main` usage in a Python script, and this was being used to install libraries during the setup process.
+This issue has been fixed as of May 24, 2018.

+On a Mac OS X/Windows desktop this is easily avoidable - Just preinstall all libraries.
+On Linux with a GUI to avoid appJar throwing an error and being marked for install you'd have to install `python3-tk` beforehand.

+The issue comes on terminal-only setups.
+When we check for appJar, we check for an ImportError, which is thrown if you don't have the library **OR** if you don't have a GUI.
+The library is marked for setup and the setup script crashes.

+This issue has been fixed across all scripts.

+### Notice - Geo IP API being depreciated July 1, 2018
+The Geo IP API that we're using, freegeoip.net, is being depreciated on July 1, 2018, and will be replaced by ipstack.com.
+I have determined that ipstack cannot be used (the key system is something akin to Wunderground), and ip-api.org will be used instead.

+However, PyWeather v1.0.0 will NOT be out by July 1 with code for supporting the new Geo IP API.
+As a result, after July 1, if you have the current location feature enabled, turn it off to avoid issues.

+On the bright side, all Geo IP code is in a try/except block, so even if the domain goes down it shouldn't cause a total PyWeather crash.

+If you can't live without your current location feature, I'll be coding support for the new Geo IP API before July 1, and you can use the indev version of PyWeather.

+Unfortunately, ip-api.org does not use HTTPS, and ipstack's free plan doesn't have HTTPS support.
+I may decide to implement support for ipstack down the road, however.

 ## Requirements
 To run PyWeather, you'll need: